Discovery and recovery of crystalline materials with property-conditioned transformers

 \subsubsection{Tailored Attention Conditioning}

-To address the hypothesis that direct manipulation of the attention mechanism by continuous property representations would be more effective to strengthen targeted generation than sequence-level conditioning\cite{liPrefixTuningOptimizingContinuous2021}, we developed two architectures, Prefix and Residual, which incorporate property information directly into the transformer's decoder blocks.
-Intuitively, the Prefix architecture extends the effective context window by concatenating learned property keys and values to the sequence, imposing a `hard' structural bias.
+Direct manipulation of the attention mechanism via continuous property representations is hypothesised to enhance targeted generation and mitigate transfer learning disruption more effectively than sequence-level interventions~\cite{liPrefixTuningOptimizingContinuous2021}.
+To evaluate this, the Prefix and Residual architectures were developed to embed property information directly into the transformer attention layers.
+Intuitively, the Prefix architecture extends the effective context window by concatenating learned property keys and values to the sequence, imposing a ``hard'' structural bias.
 On the other hand, the Residual architecture operates as an additive modification to the base self-attention, injecting a parallel property-based score dynamically.
-This is effectively a weighted residual term that `softly' steers the generation without disrupting the intrinsic sequence attention operations.
+This is effectively a weighted residual term that ``softly'' steers the generation without disrupting the intrinsic sequence attention operations.

-\textbf{Prefix attention conditioning} (Figure \ref{fig:Prefix_Residual_model}) directly injects property information into the self-attention mechanism of each transformer layer, bypassing the sequence encoding.
-This is achieved by generating a set of `ghost' Key-Value (KV) pairs from the condition vector, which are then concatenated with the KV pairs derived from the input sequence.
-This method is an adaptation of Li and Liang's Prefix Tuning method\cite{liPrefixTuningOptimizingContinuous2021}.
+\textbf{Prefix attention conditioning} (Figure~\ref{fig:Prefix_Residual_model}) directly injects property information into the self-attention mechanism of each transformer layer, bypassing sequence encoding. ``Ghost'' Key-Value (KV) pairs generated from the condition vector are concatenated with input KV pairs.
+This confines sequence expansion entirely to attention layers rather than FFNNs and input tokens to minimise disruption.
+The method is a materials-oriented adaptation of Li and Liang's Prefix Tuning natural language method~\cite{liPrefixTuningOptimizingContinuous2021}.

-The \textbf{Prefix Encoder} (See Appendix \ref{app:encoders}) transforms the input condition vector $\mathbf{c} \in \mathbb{R}^P$ into a tensor compatible with the attention mechanism.
-The vector $\mathbf{c}$ is first projected to a higher dimensional latent space via a linear layer, followed by Layer Normalisation and \texttt{ReLU}.
-This hidden representation is projected to the KV tensor dimension for all attention heads and layers, $\mathbf{h}_{\mathrm{KV}} \in \mathbb{R}^{P \times N \times h \times 2 \times d_k}$, where $P$ is the number of conditions, $N$ being the number of decoder blocks, $h$ the number of attention heads, and $2 \times d_k$ the dimension of the KV pair matrix.
+The \textbf{Prefix Encoder} (See Appendix~\ref{app:encoders}) transforms the input condition vector $\mathbf{c} \in \mathbb{R}^P$ into a tensor compatible with the attention mechanism.
+The vector $\mathbf{c}$ is first projected to a higher-dimensional latent space via a linear layer, followed by Layer Normalisation and \texttt{ReLU}.
+This hidden representation is projected to the KV tensor dimension for all attention heads and layers, $\mathbf{h}_{\mathrm{KV}} \in \mathbb{R}^{P \times N \times h \times 2 \times d_k}$, where $P$ is the number of conditions, $N$ being the number of decoder blocks, $h$ the number of attention heads and $2 \times d_k$ the dimension of the KV pair matrix.
 The resulting tensor is split into Key ($K_{\mathrm{Prefix}}$) and Value ($V_{\mathrm{Prefix}}$) tensors.

 For each layer, the attention mechanism is modified.
 Given $Q_{\mathrm{seq}}$ from the input sequence, the attention output is computed as: